 3.3 FUNCTIONS OF A NATIONAL PARTNERSHIP

 A National Partnership is a mechanism to support the work of the EAAFP within each country.
-To do this it:
+To do this it is recommended to:

 Meet annually (face-to-face or online) to report on progress and discuss innovations, successes, and concerns, and to build relationships.